Explore Ebbw Vale

 Frequently asked questions

-Aneurin Bevan's constituency (the father of the NHS represented Ebbw Vale), the Festival Park (built on the steelworks site), Warm Wales and the post-industrial regeneration, and a South Wales valleys town of profound political significance Roam surfaces the hidden gems that make Ebbw Vale worth exploring.
+Ebbw Vale is a place in Blaenau Gwent known for aneurin Bevan's constituency (the father of the NHS represented Ebbw Vale), the Festival Park (built on the steelworks site), Warm Wales and the post-industrial regeneration, and a South Wales valleys town of profound political significance.
+Aneurin Bevan — who created the National Health Service in 1948, the greatest achievement of post-war British politics — was born in nearby Tredegar and represented Ebbw Vale from 1929 until his death in 1960.
+The population is around 19,000.

-Yes — Roam is live in Ebbw Vale and across Blaenau Gwent.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Ebbw Vale and across Blaenau Gwent.
+It is available on iOS and Android.